jkyl/numerai/README.md

 * gradient-boosted trees
 * voting ensemble (current leader)

-All rely on cross-validation across eras for hyperparameter optimization, and are optimized for multiprocessing.
+All rely on cross-validation across eras for hyperparameter optimization, and are parallelized using joblib.